7 Things You Shouldn’t Eat When You Have The Flu

 6. Greasy Foods

 Dairy may not prolong your cold, but it might make you uncomfortable.
 Although it doesn't actually promote mucus production, there's evidence that dairy makes your phlegm feel thicker and more irritating.
-"Milk is an emulsion, so after it’s mixed with saliva, droplets cluster together in what’s known as flocculation," explains the BBC.
+"One common food to avoid is dairy, since it can disrupt the immune system," Dr. Kahana says.